 Bentonite clay is formed from aged volcanic ashes and has an extraordinary capacity to absorb water and electrolytes.
 It is used to detox, cleanse skin and hair, and support digestion.
 It might also fight infections, help you lose weight, and relieve allergies.
-Learn more about this healing clay and why it might be a good idea to start using it more often.
+Read on to learn more about this healing clay.

 What Is Bentonite Clay?

-Bentonite clay tops the list of healing clays, many of which have been used for enhancing health since ancient times [R].
+Bentonite clay tops the list of healing clays, many of which have been used for enhancing health since ancient times .

 Bentonite clay forms when volcanic ashes react with sea water and take up its minerals.
 This clay has no taste or smell and its color can vary from light (cream, yellow, green) to darker (brown, black) tones depending on its impurities.
-Its consistency is very soft and it doesn’t stain [R+, R+].
+Its consistency is very soft and it doesn’t stain [2, 3].